 functions can be put here as a sub-category of manager

-- precisely choose SQL or NoSQL DB type for your business features, don't forget to add redundancy and backup for the data.
+- Precisely choose SQL or NoSQL DB type for your business features; selecting appropriate data persistence solutions is key for building scalable Next.js applications.
+Don't forget to add redundancy and backup for the data.

 - pick ORM or other DB service vendor to handle the data persistence like